Battle of Hamel: Assaulting forces

-Estimating the German strength around Hamel as being around 5,600 (2,790 in the front line, with 2,860 in reserve), Monash chose Major General Ewen Sinclair-Maclagan's Australian 4th Division to provide the bulk of the assaulting force.
-Consisting of three depleted brigades – the 4th, 12th and 13th – it was reinforced by two brigades that were detached from other divisions: the 6th from the 2nd Division and the 11th from the 3rd Division.
-To avoid depleting the 4th Division too much, Monash determined that only the 4th Brigade would take part in the assault, along with the two reinforcing brigades, while a fourth brigade, the 15th, from the 5th Division, was assigned a diversionary role to north of the River Somme, launching a "feint" against Ville-sur-Ancre.
-Conceived as an opportunity to employ a "combined arms" approach, Brigadier General Anthony Courage's British 5th Tank Brigade, equipped with the new Mark V tank, was assigned to support the attack, along with large quantities of aircraft and artillery.
+Estimating the German strength around Hamel as being around 5,600 (2,790 in the front line, with 2,860 in reserve), Monash chose the 4th Australian Division (Major General Ewen Sinclair-Maclagan) to provide the bulk of the assaulting force.
+Consisting of three under-strength brigades, the 4th, 12th and 13th – it was reinforced by the 6th from the 2nd Australian Division and the 11th from the 3rd Australian Division.
+To avoid depleting the 4th Australian Division too much, only the 4th Brigade would take part in the assault, along with the two reinforcing brigades, while a fourth brigade, the 15th, from the 5th Australian Division, was assigned a diversionary role to north of the River Somme, launching a "feint" against Ville-sur-Ancre.
+Conceived as an opportunity to employ a combined arms approach, the 5th Tank Brigade (Brigadier General Anthony Courage) equipped with the new Mark V tank, was assigned to support the attack, along with large quantities of aircraft and artillery.

-Rawlinson suggested to Monash in late June 1918 that American involvement in a set-piece attack alongside the Australians would give the American troops experience and strengthen the Australian battalions, which had been weakened by heavy casualties and falling recruitment, by an additional company each.
-On 29 June, Major General George Bell, commanding the American 33rd Division, selected two companies, each of 250 men, from the 131st and 132nd Infantry Regiments of the 65th Brigade.
-Nevertheless, Monash had been promised 10 American companies, and on 30 June the remaining companies of the 1st and 2nd Battalions of the 131st Infantry Regiment were sent.
+Rawlinson suggested to Monash in late June 1918 that American involvement in a set-piece attack alongside the Australians would give the US troops experience and strengthen the Australian battalions, which had been weakened by casualties and falling recruitment, by an additional company each.
+On 29 June, Major General George Bell (US 33rd Division) selected two companies, each of 250 men, from the 131st and 132nd Infantry Regiments of the 65th Brigade.
+Monash had been promised ten American companies, and on 30 June the remaining companies of the 1st and 2nd Battalions of the 131st Infantry Regiment were sent.
 Each American platoon was attached to an Australian company.
-For the 41st Battalion, they had 'A' Company wiped out by a gas attack recently at Villers-Bretonneux, so Americans were embedded as 'X' Company into the battalion.
+The 41st Battalion had lost 'A' Company to gas attack recently at Villers-Bretonneux, so Americans were embedded as 'X' Company into the battalion.
 A difficulty in integrating the 60-man American platoons into the 100-strong Australian companies was overcome by reducing the size of each American platoon by one-fifth and sending the removed troops, which numbered 50 officers and men, back to battalion reinforcement camps.
 The commitment of these companies represented the first time in history that US Army troops would fight under a foreign commander.